nhorton04/Census-Income-Classification/README.md

 ![Features](https://i.imgur.com/YD5TK4I.png)

 We can see from the feature importance graphs above that exact ranking of feature importance changes as we remove features.
-While there is some discrepancy, the relative feature importances are **generally** similar to before, and R2 scores improve considerably.
+While there is some discrepancy, the relative feature importances are **generally** similar to before, and accuracy improves considerably.

 *Education level, usual number of hours worked per week, occupation, value of home, bachelor's degree major, age, sex, and travel time to work.*